-CF - 3.6 Encourage the multiple-use of corridors for major utilities, trails, habitat corridor linkages, and transportation rights-of-way.
+CF - 3.6 Encourage the multiple-use of corridors for major utilities, trails, and transportation rights-of-way.

 CF - 3.7 Investigate the opportunity to use an exclusive utility franchise agreement to work with the local utility providers to develop a plan that will eliminate overhead utility lines.